- Sports and Recreation»

 Francona manages all-out and uses his bullpen creatively.
-Miller with impressive stats and strikeout ability has been utilized for multiple innings and as early as the 5th inning.
-He's been a set-up man and closer at times.
-Francona manages to win in a calm cool fashion and has the respect of his players and the league.
+He manages to win in a calm cool fashion and has the respect of his players and the league.

 Francona has baseball in his blood.
 His father was Tito Francona who played for a number of teams, mainly for Cleveland and the Phillies.
 Terry played in college (University of Arizona) and was a productive MLB utility player for 10-years.
 He played one season for Cleveland.

-Despite all his managerial success in 16-years (1381-1209, .533) Francona was named Manager of the Year just once in 2013.
-He's more importantly won two World Series championships with Boston in 2004 and 2007 ending their long championship curse.
+Despite all his managerial success in 17 years (1474-1266, .538) Francona was named Manager of the Year just once in 2013.
+He's more importantly, won two World Series championships with Boston in 2004 and 2007 ending their long championship curse.

 If the Indians go the distance this season, Francona and Indians deserve accolades.
 Barring a collapse, it seems Francona is a lock for the AL Manager of the Year for a second straight season.
 The only challenge would be Joe Girardi and that's if he manages the Yankees to the AL East crown.